DavidIsrawi/FluidTweets/README.md

 Open a new Command Prompt and navigate to the root of the project; for example, C:/My Fluid Projects/fluid-react-tutorial.
 Start the application server with the following command.
 The application opens in your browser.
 This may take a few minutes.

 `npm run start`

 Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
 Pre

 ## Resources

-I've been following [this Fluid Framwork guide](https://fluidframework.com/docs/recipes/react/) to set-up the Fluid experience.
+I've been following [this Fluid Framework guide](https://fluidframework.com/docs/recipes/react/) to set-up the Fluid experience.